 Gluten free bread is one of the priciest items on our grocery list.
 In a society where we're accustomed to sandwiches every day, and toast or bread alongside meals, it's time to get creative.

-Instead, here are some ideas for substitutions:
+Instead of using gluten-free bread, here are some ideas for substitutions:

 - Lettuce Wraps